numz/sd-wav2lip-uhq/README.md

 This extension operates in several stages to improve the quality of Wav2Lip-generated videos:

 1. **Generate a Wav2lip video**: The script first generates a low-quality Wav2Lip video using the input video and audio.
+2. **Video Quality Enhancement**: Create a high-quality video using the low-quality video by using the enhancer define by user.
-2. **Mask Creation**: The script creates a mask around the mouth and tries to keep other facial motions like those of the cheeks and chin.
+3. **Mask Creation**: The script creates a mask around the mouth and tries to keep other facial motions like those of the cheeks and chin.
-3. **Video Quality Enhancement**: It takes the low-quality Wav2Lip video and overlays the low-quality mouth onto the high-quality original video guided by the mouth mask.
-4. **Face Enhancer**: The script then sends the original image with the low-quality mouth on face_enhancer tool of stable diffusion to generate a high-quality mouth image.
-5. **Video Generation**: The script then takes the high-quality mouth image and overlays it onto the original image guided by the mouth mask.
+4. **Video Generation**: The script then takes the high-quality mouth image and overlays it onto the original image guided by the mouth mask.
-6. **Video Post Processing**: The script then uses the ffmpeg tool to generate the final video.
+5. **Video Post Processing**: The script then uses the ffmpeg tool to generate the final video.

 ## 💪 Quality tips
 - Use a high quality video as input